rehabstudio/yer/README.md

 	index.html
 	.gitignore

-This should instantly generate template, with yer returning a line of code for your to execute.
+yer wil then return a line of code for your to execute.

 	cd js && npm install -d && grunt